Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/quick-start.md

 see [Query Configuration](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/configuration-reference.md#query-config) for more detail.

-Note when running queries unless if are interested to get back the raw json payload we recommend setting `spark.cosmos.read.inferSchemaEnabled` to be `true`.
+Note when running queries unless if are interested to get back the raw json payload we recommend setting `spark.cosmos.read.inferSchema.enabled` to be `true`.

 see [Schema Inference Configuration](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/configuration-reference.md#schema-inference-config) for more detail.